RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 He is the most polarizing leader we have ever had in this country and it isn't even close."

 * :::=== RoundSparrow_Commentary : Russian IRA, Surkov governing, antics politics.
 People have no concept of humor, surreal comedy, absurd funny being a mental exploit.
 Trump doing absurd Twitter / Truth Social memes blows people's minds with mockery mocking faith.
-Comedy-washing, joke-washing, as Russian informationw warfare.
+Comedy-washing, joke-washing, as Russian information warfare.
 Surkov won, Russia won! ...
 “Everything in our background has prepared us to know and resist a prison when the gates begin to close around us . . .
 But what if there are no cries of anguish to be heard?
 Who is prepared to take arms against a sea of amusements?
 To whom do we complain, and when, and in what tone of voice, when serious discourse dissolves into giggles?
 What is the antidote to a culture's being drained by laughter?”
 ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985 ===:::